marcwiest/primera/README.md

 - Example for asyncronous code eg: AJAX/REST.
 - The trait's name can ne freely chosen and does not need to end with "Async".

+Laravel's Mix:
+- Just delete the folder of whichever style processors you don't wish to use.

 # Requirements